andrew/ultimate-awesome/README.md

 - [awesome-urweb](https://github.com/docelic/awesome-urweb) - Collection of awesome Ur/Web libraries, components, and projects.
 - [awesome-tutorials](https://github.com/Donearm/awesome-tutorials) - Tutorials worth your time to read.
 - [awesome-tesla-model-3](https://github.com/dsposito/awesome-tesla-model-3) - A helpful reference list for Model 3 owners.
-- [awesome-f5](https://github.com/f5devcentral/awesome-f5) - :sparkles: An awesome list of tools that will help you with your F5 products :sparkles:.
 - [awesome-computational-intelligence-in-sports](https://github.com/firefly-cpp/awesome-computational-intelligence-in-sports) - A collection of literature on the use of computational intelligence methods in sports.
 - [awesome-fluents](https://github.com/fluents/awesome-fluents) - A collection of awesome fluent interfaces / chainable apis.
 - [awesome](https://github.com/forgeutah/awesome) - Awesome Technologies.